-- 1. When alterations or additions are made to existing buildings or facilities, an accessible path of travel to the specific area of alteration or addition shall be provided unless otherwise exempt. §11B-202.4 - 2.
-Primary accessible path of travel shall include a primary entrance to the building or facility; toilet and bathing facilities serving the area; drinking fountains serving the area; public telephones serving the area, and signs. §11B-202.4 - 3.
+- 2. Primary accessible path of travel shall include a primary entrance to the building or facility; toilet and bathing facilities serving the area; drinking fountains serving the area; public telephones serving the area, and signs. §11B-202.4 - 3.
 When the adjusted construction cost is less than or equal to the current valuation threshold \$150,244.00, the cost of compliance with the primary accessible path of travel requirements is limited to 20 percent of the adjusted construction cost of alterations, structural repairs or additions presently planned and those during the preceding three-year period. §11B-202.4 - 4.
 Adjusted construction cost of alterations, structural repairs or additions does not include the cost of alterations to path of travel elements. §11B-202.4

-) DBS EPARTMENT OF BUILDING AND SAFE
+DBS PARTMENT OF BUILDING AND SAFET

-- 5. In choosing which accessible elements to provide. priority should be given to those elements that will provide the greatest access in the following order: (1) an accessible entrance; (2) an accessible route to the altered area; (3) at least one accessible restroom for each sex or a single accessible unisex restroom;(4) accessible telephones; (5) accessible drinking fountains; and (6) when possible, additional accessible elements such as parking, signs, storage and alarms. §11B-202.4 - 6.
+- City of Los Angeles - 5.
+In choosing which accessible elements to provide, priority should be given to those elements that will provide the greatest access in the following order: (1) an accessible entrance; (2) an accessible route to the altered area; (3) at least one accessible restroom for each sex or a single accessible unisex restroom;(4) accessible telephones; (5) accessible drinking fountains; and (6) when possible, additional accessible elements such as parking, signs, storage and alarms. - §11B-202.4 6.
 Alterations to a qualified historic building or facility shall comply with Chapter 11B unless it will threaten or destroy the historical significance or character-defining features of the building or property.
 In those cases, alternative provisions shall be applied on an item-byitem or case-by-case basis with sufficient written documentation. §11B-202.5, SHBC 8-602 - 7.
 NOTE ON PLAN: Public accommodations shall maintain in operable working condition those features of facilities and equipment that are required to be accessible to and useable by persons with disabilities.
-Isolated or temporary interruptions in service or accessibility due to maintenance or repairs shall be permitted. §11B-108 slip resistant. §11B-302.1
+Isolated or temporary interruptions in service or accessibility due to maintenance or repairs shall be permitted. §11B-108